silexlabs/cloud-explorer/README.md

 #Cloud Explorer, file picker for the cloud
-Cloud Explorer enable your application or website users with picking their files from the cloud.
+Cloud Explorer enables your application or website users with picking their files from the cloud.

 Cloud Explorer is a free and open source project [powered by Silex Labs](http://www.silexlabs.org/).